Why $4-a-gallon gas may be coming your way this summer

 That wash-rinse-repeat cycle has played out repeatedly over the last century, three times in the last 14 years alone.
 But, at least for the moment, oil and gas companies are not following those old stage directions.

-An accelerating rollout of vaccines in the United States is expected to turbocharge the U.S. economy this spring and summer, encouraging people to travel, shop and commute.
+An accelerating rollout of vaccines in the United States is expected to turbocharge the U.S. economy this spring and summer, encouraging people to travel, shop and commute — retail gasoline sales rose last week to 1% of year-ago levels just before regional lockdowns brought fuel consumption to a crawl, Patrick DeHaan, head of petroleum analysis at GasBuddy said on Twitter.
 In addition, President Joe Biden’s coronavirus relief package will put more money in the pockets of consumers, especially those who are out of work.

 Even before Congress approved that legislation, oil and gasoline prices were rebounding after last year’s collapse in fuel demand and prices.
 Gas prices have risen about 35 cents a gallon on average over the last month, according to the AAA motor club, and could reach $4 a gallon in some states by summer.